Gopi Sundar: 2016–present

 In 2016, Sundar composed the film score and seven-song soundtrack of the Telugu film Oopiri, which was simultaneously released in Tamil as Thozha.
-The film, which featured Nagarjuna was a commercial success, grossing over ₹1 billion (US$14.5 million) worldwide.
-The Times of India gave Oopiri's soundtrack four stars, calling it a "winner on all counts and Gopi Sundar is increasingly becoming a force to be reckon with in Tollywood".
+The film, which starred Karthi in the lead role, was a commercial success, grossing over ₹1 billion (US$14.5 million) worldwide.
+The Times of India gave Oopiri's soundtrack four stars, calling it a "winner on all counts and Gopi Sundar is increasingly becoming a force to be reckoned with in Tollywood".
 Sundar composed the soundtrack and film score for the film Pulimurugan, which is currently the highest-grossing film in the Malayalam film industry.
 The Times of India's critic Sanjith Surendran praised Sundar's "rousing theme music that made the 161-minute runtime a breeze".
-The two songs ("Kaadanayum Kaalchilambe" and "Maanathe Maarikurumbe") and the film score of Pulimurugan were selected by the Academy of Motion Picture Arts and Sciences to contend in the 90th Academy Awards nominations for the Best Original Song and Best Original Score categories.
+The two songs ("Kaadanayum Kaalchilambe" and "Maanathe Maarikurumbe") and the film score of Pulimurugan were selected by the Academy of Motion Picture Arts and Sciences to contend in the 90th Academy Awards nominations for Best Original Song and Best Original Score categories.
 Including Pulimurugan, a total of 70 original songs and 141 original scores were selected in that year.
-He won a Best Music Director award for the film from the Asiavision Awards, while K.S Chitra won the Best Female Singer Award for the song "Kaadaniyum Kalchilambe", along with a South Indian International Movie Awards for Best Playback Singer Female.
+He won a Best Music Director award for the film from the Asiavision Awards, while K.S Chitra won the Best Female Singer Award for the song "Kaadaniyum Kalchilambe", along with a South Indian International Movie Award for Best Playback Singer Female.
 Vani Jairam won the Best Female Singer award for the song "Manathe Marikurumbe" from the same film.

 Sundar composed the background score for the Tamil musical comedy horror film Devi, which was simultaneously shot and released in Telugu and Hindi as Abhinetri and Tutak Tutak Tutiya, respectively.
 For Premam, the Telugu remake of the Malayalam film of the same name he collaborated with Rajesh Murugesan, the music director of the original Malayalam film.
 The film received positive reviews upon release in Telangana.
 Behindwoods lauded the soundtrack album for "staying true to the original, yet exploring better nuances of music".
 Sundar composed the only two songs for the Mammootty vehicle The Great Father (2017).
 Comrade in America, a Malayalam romantic comedy film, saw him reunite with his long-time collaborator, Amal Neerad.
-The three-song soundtrack, of which two songs were sung by the actor Dulquar Salmaan, was released under Sundar's own record label, Gopi Sundar Music Company.
+The three-song soundtrack, of which two songs were sung by the actor Dulquar Salmaan, was released under Sundar's record label, Gopi Sundar Music Company.
 The single "Adiga Adiga" from the Telugu film Ninnu Kori, which was released in July was a hit.
 Having finished working on Role Models, Tiyaan, Chunkzz, and Udaharanam Sujatha, which garnered good response, his upcoming projects include Kammara Sambhavam and Kayamkulam Kochunni.
 He won his first Kerala State Film Award for Best Background Music in 2017 for the film Take Off, and his song "Vaanamakalunnuvo" from the film Vimaanam got Sithara her second Kerala State Film Award for Best Singer.
 His songs from the movie Geetha Govindam also received praise.
 His latest music work is present in the upcoming film Amala directed by Nishad Ebrahim and Mascot Productions.